emilpriver/go-hugo-portfolio/content/blog/ocaml/why-i-like-ocaml.md

 This allows me to reduce the amount of code I write while maintaining the same functionality.

+In the code above, one of the variables is an `Error`, which means that the binding will return the error instead of returning the first name and last name.

 ## It's functional on easy mode

 I really like the concept of functional programming, such as immutability and avoiding side-effects as much as possible.
 However, I believe that a purely functional programming language could force us to write code in a way that becomes too complex.
 This is where I think OCaml does a good job.
 OCaml is clearly designed to be a functional language, but it allows for updating existing values rather than always returning new values.